-Alexandria “The Mediterranean Jem”
+Alexandria “The Mediterranean Pearl“

-The city of Alexandria got the biggest role in ancient history as it was associated with famous rulers like Alexander the great and Cleopatra, the last active Pharaoh of Ancient Egypt.
+The city of Alexandria got the biggest role in ancient history as it was associated with famous rulers like Alexander the Great and Cleopatra, the last active Pharaoh of Ancient Egypt.
 The city was responsible for transmitting Hellenic culture to the rest of the Mediterranean after it was built by Alexander the great himself in 332 BC to be the center of the Hellenistic civilization.
-It served as the capital of Egypt during the Ptolemaic, Roman and Byzantine for about a thousand year until the Muslim conquest in 641 AD where the official capital became the city of Fustat.
+It served as the capital of Egypt during the Ptolemaic, Roman, and Byzantine for about a thousand-year until the Muslim conquest in 641 AD where the official capital became the city of Fustat.

 Location of the City

 The city also acts as the second largest city after Cairo with a population of 3.5 million people on a 2,679 km².
 Alexandria’s location extends 32 km on the coast of the Mediterranean Sea and is 138 km (114 mi) northwest of Cairo on the western edge of the Nile Delta, it also enjoys a wonderful climate with warm humid summer and rainy winters throughout the year.
 It accounts for two-fifths of the country’s industrial production and acts as a cultural stage for art and beauty.